-In an explosive interview with the BBC, Stephanie Winston Wolkoff, the former friend and aide of the former first lady of the US, Melania Trump, revealed some shocking details about the couple’s personal lives.
-Prime among these was that the Trump marriage was essentially an example of transactional relationships, even going to the extent of calling the 2005 marriage a “deal”.
+A transactional romantic relationship sounds like a made-up term, doesn’t it?
+But it’s real and has gained momentum since the time Stephanie Winston Wolkoff, the former friend and aide of the former first lady of the US, Melania Trump, revealed some shocking details about the couple’s personal lives.
+In the explosive interview with the BBC, she called their marriage a “deal”.

 What Is A Transactional Relationship?